uber/h3/dev-docs/RFCs/v4.0.0/polyfill-modes-rfc.md

 * Very large polygons

-Polyfills of very large polygons requires allocating large blocks of memory, and spending large amounts of time in a library function without progress information being available to the caller.
+Polyfills of very large polygons require allocating large blocks of memory, and spending large amounts of time in a library function without progress information being available to the caller.
-(To be determiend if this is in scope for this RFC or for another.)
+(To be determined if this is in scope for this RFC or for another.)

 ## Approaches